stackitcloud/terraform-provider-stackit/docs/data-sources/logs_instance.md

 page_title: "stackit_logs_instance Data Source - stackit"
 subcategory: ""
 description: |-
-  Logs instance resource schema.
+  Logs instance data source schema.
   ~> This resource is in beta and may be subject to breaking changes in the future.
 Use with caution.
 See our guide https://registry.terraform.io/providers/stackitcloud/stackit/latest/docs/guides/opting_into_beta_resources for how to opt-in to use beta resources.
 ---

 # stackit_logs_instance (Data Source)

-Logs instance resource schema.
+Logs instance data source schema.

 ~> This resource is in beta and may be subject to breaking changes in the future.
 Use with caution.
 See our [guide](https://registry.terraform.io/providers/stackitcloud/stackit/latest/docs/guides/opting_into_beta_resources) for how to opt-in to use beta resources.